IABTechLab/uid2docs/docs/sdks/sdk-ref-csharp-dotnet.md

 # SDK for C# / .NET Reference Guide

-You can use the SDK for C# / .NET on the server side to facilitate the following:

-- Encrypting raw UID2s to create UID2 tokens for sharing.
-- Decrypting UID2 tokens to access the raw UID2s.
+You can use the SDK for C# / .NET on the server side to encrypt raw UID2s to create UID2 tokens for sharing, and to decrypt UID2 tokens to access the raw UID2.

 ## Functionality